Essential Onboarding Best Practices for HR Professionals

 Welcome new hire

-Making it easy for managers to communicate.
+Make it easy for managers to communicate.

-#5: Send a Gift
+#4: Send a Gift

 About Us Page

 Anytime you join a new company, you can’t escape the new hire paperwork.
-Policies and procedures, new starter forms, tax forms etc. These are unavoidable compliance requirements, but here are a few onboarding tips to make the paperwork process less disengaging:
+Policies and procedures, new starter forms, tax forms, etc. These are unavoidable compliance requirements, but here are a few onboarding tips to make the paperwork process less disengaging:

-• Go electronic – this is a good way to make the paperwork process more efficient for both you and your new employees.
+• Go electronic – This is a good way to make the paperwork process more efficient for both you and your new employees.
 They automatically populate duplicated information across forms and allow digital signatures to make the process efficient and quick, and the best thing is, you can fold the paperwork process into the digital preboarding period so everything is prepped and ready by the time they turn up for day one.

-Nothing will show a new hire that their manager cares about them than ensuring you put aside some time for one-on-one catch-ups.
 If your organization does not have a policy of a team lunch during employee onboarding, consider making time for managers to take the new hire to lunch on their first day.

 Enboarder can prompt managers to hold time in their calendar when a new employee’s start date is known.